Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 ##myDevices Cayenne format
-As an alternative for the Lobaro data format the tracker can be configured to send Cayenne LPP compatible LoRaWAN uploads. myDevices Cayenne8 allows you to quickly visualize the via LoRaWAN transmitted data of the Lobaro GPS-tracker.
+As an alternative for the Lobaro data format the tracker can be configured to send Cayenne LPP compatible LoRaWAN uploads. myDevices Cayenne allows you to quickly visualize the via LoRaWAN transmitted data of the Lobaro GPS-tracker.
 You can use Cayenne as a tool to visualize real-time and historical data, sent over The Things Network and various other LoRaWAN providers.